anoopmd/slick-review-v2-app/readme.md

 # Slick Review App V2
-UI for the Slick Review App V2
+UI for the Slick Review App V2 - Code challenge that I did while interviewing for Gumroad.

 ## Installation
 Clone from repository: